What 6 stars who passed away told us about depression and suicide

 “I’m not frightened of who I am; I just want to look back and know that I’ve lived what I consider a fulfilled life.
 That’s all.
 Happy days.”

-6. What Kurt Kobain wrote in his suicide note
+6. What Kurt Cobain wrote in his suicide note

 The legendary American rock icon and lead singer of Nirvana Kurt Cobain was found death at his home in Seattle on April 5th, 1994.
 The police concluded that the cause of death was a self-inflicted gunshot.
 Kurt Cobain struggled with substance abuse and mental illness.
 He left a suicide note that reads as follows: